jawadf/survey_api/README.md

 The 2 most common components in this panel are datatables and forms.
 The styling for both is provided by Metronic.
 Forms are built using [Symfony forms](https://symfony.com/doc/4.3/forms.html), and all the form 'types' exist in the 'src/Form' folder.

-Note that some of the functionality of these forms, such as dynamically adding and removing fields to the form, is written on the front end using jQuery, in the '/assets/js' folder.
-The jQuery code here and the idea behind it are a bit complicated, but clear comments have been provided and related information can be found on Symfony's documentation: ["Allowing new tags with the prototype"](https://symfony.com/doc/4.3/form/form_collections.html#allowing-new-tags-with-the-prototype) and ["Symfony's Collection Type"](https://symfony.com/doc/4.3/reference/forms/types/collection.html)
+Note that some of the functionality of these forms, such as dynamically adding and removing fields to the form, is written on the front-end using jQuery, in the '/assets/js/add-collection-widget.js' file.
+The jQuery code here and the idea behind it are a bit complicated, but clear comments have been provided and related information can be found on Symfony's documentation: ["Allowing new tags with the prototype"](https://symfony.com/doc/4.3/form/form_collections.html#allowing-new-tags-with-the-prototype) and ["Symfony's Collection Type"](https://symfony.com/doc/4.3/reference/forms/types/collection.html).

 ## Usage